GaetanBenoitDev/metaMDBG/README.md

-MetaMDBG is a fast and low-memory assembler for long and accurate metagenomics reads (e.g. PacBio HiFi, Nanopore R10).
+MetaMDBG is a fast, memory-efficient assembler designed for long and accurate metagenomics reads (e.g. PacBio HiFi, Nanopore R10).
 It is optimized for metagenomes, but also works well on bacterial isolates samples.
+Up-to-date benchmarks are provided in the Results section below.

 The method [nanoMDBG](https://www.nature.com/articles/s41467-026-69760-y) for assembling Nanopore R10 simplex reads is integrated in metaMDBG.